What happens when you drop an anchor into the water?

 The examples above are not a comprehensive list, but they give you a good idea how anchor tags assist with conversions and highlight different post-click landing page elements.
 Whether you’re linking specific post-click landing page elements or setting up an entire link menu, you can’t go wrong with anchor tags on your post-click landing pages.
 They provide an enjoyable user experience, which in turn, increases your chances of conversion.

-Start using anchor tags today by adding custom code to your post-click landing pages with Instapage.
-Our 100% customizable templates and designer-friendly builder make this as easy as possible for all marketers.
+Start using anchor tags today by adding custom code to your post-click landing pages.
+Sign up for an Instapage Enterprise demo today.